Ph.D., University of Delaware, 2008

 - 2018 James Broussard Prize for Best First Book on American History, 1776-1860, for They Will Have Their Game: Sporting Culture and the Making of the Early American Republic (Cornell University Press: 2017), awarded by the Society for Historians of the Early American Republic.

 - Fulbright Professor of American and Museum Studies, Université Félix Houphouët-Boigny and Museé des Civilisations, Côte d’Ivoire, 2015-2017

 - NEH-ODH Doing Digital History Fellow, 2014

-- Research Fellowships from the American Antiquarian Society, Library Company of Philadelphia, New Jersey Historical Commission, University of Pennsylvania, University of South Carolina, and Virginia Historical Society, among others.
+- Research Fellowships from the American Antiquarian Society, Buffalo Bill Center of the West, Library Company of Philadelphia, New Jersey Historical Commission, University of Pennsylvania, University of South Carolina, and Virginia Historical Society, among others.

 - American Historical Assocation

 - National Council for Public History